kora-projects/kora-docs/mkdocs/docs/v2/en/guides/database-jdbc-advanced.md

     ```

 The mapper is small, but it keeps array conversion centralized.
 Repository methods stay declarative, while the generated implementation delegates binding to this component.

+`JdbcParameterColumnMapper.set(...)` declares its value as `@Nullable` through JSpecify, so a Kotlin implementation must accept `List<Long>?` and handle the `null` branch itself.
+Declaring the override
+parameter as non-null `List<Long>` does not compile.
+The generic argument of the interface still stays non-null: `JdbcParameterColumnMapper<List<Long>>`, because that is the type Kora matches against
+repository parameters when it resolves the mapper.

 ## New Repository { #new-repository }